-Just like setting expectations for others, when you put all of your hopes and dreams into the outcome of a specific event, you are setting yourself up for disappointment.
+Just like setting realistic expectations for others, when you put all of your hopes and dreams into the outcome of a specific event, you are setting yourself up for disappointment.
 Try to enter into events for the intrinsic value of the situation, not for the outcome you hope to produce.

 Reasonable Expectation: Going on a date because the person seems interesting and you’ve been dying to try the new restaurant they suggested.

 Unreasonable Expectation: Going on a date because you are looking for a partner and are desperate to get married, so you are hoping this one will be the one!

 How to Adjust: Stay focused on what attracted you to participate in a specific event or situation, apart from potential outcomes.
 Make a list of all the positive things you can gain from the experience itself, and what emotions it could bring to your life.

 For example, a list about a potential date might look like:

 I feel happy about getting to go out — it’s been a while.